petewinn/OCI-Free-Tier/PersonalCloudService.md

 sudo ufw allow 80/tcp
 ```

-Then turn on that bad boy `sudo ufw enable` it'll warn that this may affect existing SSH connections, but you should be fine so hit a y
+Then turn on that bad boy `sudo ufw enable` it'll warn that this may affect existing SSH connections, but you should be fine so hit a `y`

-Check out your rules with `sudo ufw status numbered`
+We can then check those rules using `sudo ufw status numbered`

 ## Setup port forwarding and SSL